Thom-Pryde/SpotifyWebApp/README.md

 ## **Learning Journey**
 Building this web app has been a fantastic learning experience.
 I’ve learned many new skills throughout the development process, including:

-- **Spotify API**: Accessing and using Spotify's data in real time to offer personalized insights.
+- **Spotify API**: Accessing and using Spotify's data in real time to offer personalised insights.
 - **Lyric API**: Integrating song lyrics to enhance the user experience.
 - **Frontend Development**: Working with HTML, CSS, and JavaScript to create an intuitive and engaging user interface.

 ## **Future Improvements**
-- **Music Recommendations**: More personalized features, like recommendations based on listening patterns.
+- **Music Recommendations**: More personalised features, like recommendations based on listening patterns.
 - **Enhanced UI/UX**: Further improving the user interface for a more seamless experience.

 Stay tuned for updates as Wrapify evolves!